 MSU has installed the largest super computer in the state of Montana, a Research Computing Cluster, called Hyalite.
 This is a fairly small cluster, composed of 65 nodes (64 regular and 1 extra-high capacity), for a total of 1080 cores (2120 hyper-threaded).
 Those nodes can crank out about 18 TeraFlops of computing power.
 There is also 620 TB of Lustre storage available on the cluster.
-Hyalite was installed by a UK based company called BIOS-IT, and is supported by ITC.
-Hyalite has been expanded multiple times since it's initial installation in December 2014, and was initially composed of only 36 nodes.
+Hyalite was installed by a UK based company called BIOS-IT, and is supported by UIT.
+Hyalite has been expanded multiple times since it's initial installation in December 2014.

 Hyalite is available to all MSU researchers, the only requirement being a session of basic training.
 If you are interested and would like more information, or are interested in using Hyalite in your research, please email Research Cyberinfrastructure at firstname.lastname@example.org.